 - ⅛ teaspoon nutmeg

 - ⅛ teaspoon ground clove

 - 1 cup all purpose flour

-- Preheat oven to 325 degrees.
-Line a half sheet pan with parchment paper or foil.
-Leave a slight excess on two sides for easier removal.
-If you are not lining the sheet pan, lightly grease.
+- Preheat oven to 350 degrees.
+Line a 9x9 inch pan with parchment paper, leaving a slight excess on two sides for easier removal.
+(If you are not lining the sheet pan, lightly grease.)

-- Combine cookie ingredients, press evenly into the bottom of the lined half sheet.
+- Combine the crust ingredients, and press the dough evenly into the bottom of the lined half sheet.

-- Combine apple pie ingredients, including melted butter, and layer evenly over cookie layer.
+- Combine apple pie ingredients, including melted butter, and layer evenly over crust layer.

 - Cut butter into the crumb ingredients until the mixture resembles coarse crumbs and sprinkle evenly over the apple filling.